loilo/node-html-api/README.md

 }
 ```

-As a side not: The above is just syntactic sugar for the more generic event system:
+As a side note: The above is just syntactic sugar for the more generic event system:

 ```javascript
 api.on('change', (event) => {